By Jennifer BowmanMeeting automation

 Like we mentioned above, spreadsheets are prone to errors because of manual input.
 These errors can lead to missed meetings, overlooked prospects, wrong locations…the list goes on.
-When you use meeting automation to schedule and manage your meetings at conferences and trade shows, your calendars are synced and update with changes, thus eliminating a large margin of error.
+When you use meeting automation to schedule and manage your meetings at conferences and trade shows, your calendar is synced and updates with changes, thus eliminating such a large margin of error.
 Which leads us to our next point…

 Benefits: Fewer errors; Reliance on manual data entry is eliminated.

 4. Multiple Calendars: No Longer a Thing to Track

 Let’s be honest: going back and forth between calendar invites and spreadsheets to update changes in time, locations, attendees, etc., is annoying.
 When you use a meeting automation platform, you eliminate the middleman.
 Any changes you make to calendar invites are automatically updated in your event notes.